What is Early-On?

 - Early-On may use more energy: Turning the heater or AC on at an earlier time will necessarily mean you’re running it longer, but energy use will vary in every home.
-We suggest trying out Early-On for a few days and looking at Energy History in the Nest Web or Mobile Apps.
+We suggest trying out Early-On for a few days and looking at Energy History in the Nest apps.
 Do you see a lot more energy use?
 Is it due to the weather or another cause?

 Note: In order not to waste energy, Early-On won’t pre-heat or pre-cool for more than 60 minutes ahead of time.
 So if your house is 50ºF/10ºC in the afternoon while you’re at work and you want it to be 72ºF/22ºC when you come home at 7pm, Early-On may start heating at 6pm.
 It may not be able to get you all the way to 72º/22ºC when you walk in the door, but your house will be much warmer.

 Why should I use Early-On instead of simply adjusting my schedule?

 You probably tweak your schedule so you’re comfortable on a typical day.
 So if you usually wake up at 7am, you may set your schedule to start heating at 6:00 each morning.
 But then the weather gets mild.
 Without Early-On, the furnace will still start at 6:00.
 With Early-On, the Nest Thermostat will calculate the Time-to-Temperature each day and start accordingly.
 On a mild day, it might only need to start heating at 6:50.

 Early-On is great if you’ve been guessing and setting your own “Early-On” temperature in your schedule.
 Now you can set your schedule for the temperature you want when you want it, and Early-On will take care of the rest.